 🍴How to Freeze

-If you freeze the noodles, they turn to mush when you go to reheat.
+If you freeze the noodles, they turn to mush after reheating.
 Blech!

 What is a Freezer Meal?
-A Freezer Meal is a meal prep technique where you put all of the ingredients in a freezer bag in order to cook them later.
-For those busy nights, it is great to pull out a bag of frozen ingredients and cook it per the instructions.
+A freezer meal is a meal prep technique where you put all of the ingredients in a freezer bag in order to cook them later.
+For those busy nights, it is great to pull out a bag of frozen ingredients and cook them per the instructions.
 This technique saves you substantial preparation time and keeps you and your family eating healthy.

-I left the date blank, so go ahead and fill that out, print on Avery Label #22827.
-These are water-resistant and will hold up better in the freezer.
+I left the date blank, so go ahead and fill that out.
+Ideally, print on Avery Label #22827.
+These are water-resistant and will hold up better in the freezer than printer paper.
+At least use cardstock if possible.

 Grab the pre-filled out freezer labels. <<<Here>>>

 If you want the blank, editable freezer labels, fill in your information I will email it to you!
-Easy Peasy!
+You can use these for any freezer meal, and they’re just as great for frozen leftovers.

 🍴Meal Prep